List of The Originals characters: In The Originals

-It is important to note that, due to the way in which Hayley became a hybrid, she is not linked to any of the Originals.
+Due to the way in which Hayley became a hybrid, she is not linked to any of the Originals.
 As such, if the Originals were to be destroyed, hence wiping out all vampires, Hayley would be the only vampire left on Earth.
 It is unknown what would happen to any vampires she sires if she is destroyed, though, given the nature of her transformation, it is possible that they would survive.
 It is also unknown if Hayley is linked to her daughter, Hope, in the same way, that vampires were linked to the Original that founded the line.

 In season 5, Hayley begins with just her and her daughter Hope as the end of season 5 the family had to split up due to, if they were to all be in the same room as Hope, Hope would get the Hollow's magic again and it will kill her.
 Klaus gets led back to New Orleans as Hayley has gone missing; later it has been confirmed that Hope is the cause of the disappearance but she did it so she could see her father.

 Hayley's body is not where Hope had placed her and her friends and family set out to find her, although she is not found until episode 6.
 It was shown that she had been tortured for being a hybrid, a witch performs magic which makes Hayley no longer a hybrid but only a vampire.
 Hayley's death was painful, she had ripped Greta's finger off (which had the daylight ring on) and grabbed her before running into the sun and both burning to death.

 Hayley is seen again when Hope goes unconscious later on and it is seen that Hayley is at peace with her parents, other family members, and Jackson.
 In the series finale, Hayley can be seen watching over her daughter as Klaus sacrifices himself to destroy the Hollow for good.